 I felt like I’d hit the dialect jackpot.

 That is, until a few days ago, when I discovered that they’re not actually called “cazzorelli”.
 No. It turns out they’re called “cazzarielli”.
-Perhaps even worse, this (subtle! so, so subtle!) orthographic error was exposed, not by Nonna, but by a standard Google search.
-(I know, how boring).
+Perhaps even worse, this (subtle!
+So, so subtle!) orthographic error was exposed, not by Nonna, but by a standard Google search.
 So technically, this dish isn’t called “little penis” soup.
 At best, it’s called “little pieces” soup.

-It serves me right, though; by this point in my upbringing, I should know that this kind of mix-up is par for the course when speaking in dialect.
-Entire syllables get lobbed off, vowels at the end of one word melt into the next.
+This kind of mix-up is par for the course in dialect-speaking.
+Entire syllables get lobbed off; vowels at the end of one word melt into the next.
 Genders get jumbled.
 And, inevitably, bits of the message get lost in translation.
 This soup (the one I began to call by a name that didn’t exist) is the perfect example of how dialect speaking – based almost entirely on phonetics – has a sticky habit of transforming words and their meaning.
 Food customs also travel an imperfect road, which is why it shouldn’t come as a surprise that there are pieces missing by the time they get to us.
 But I like to think that all that shifting and travelling allows them to gather substance for new stories and, ultimately, new memories.
 Like the name of this soup.
 Cazzarielli will always be cazzorelli to me, because that small phonetic flub is something I will always look back on with a big, stupid grin on my face when I think of that conversation with my mom.
 It’s one of the few things that’s worth being wrong about.

 And now, a few notes on this soup itself: